IBM-Cloud/gp-js-client/README.md

 <a name="module_g11n-pipeline..Client+getBundleList"></a>
 #### client.getBundleList(opts, cb)
-Get a list of the bundles
+Get a list of the bundles.
+Note: This function may be deprecated soon, but won't be removed.

 **Kind**: instance method of <code>[Client](#module_g11n-pipeline..Client)</code>